thelia/thelia.github.io/en/documentation/loop/attribute_availability.md

 arguments :
     - {name: "id", description: "A single or a list of attribute availability ids.", example: "id=\"2\", id=\"1,4,7\""}
     - {name: "attribute", description: "A single or a list of attribute ids.", example: "id=\"2\", id=\"1,4,7\""}
+    - {name: "product", description: "A product ID.
+If present, only attribute values that are part of this product's combinations are returned", example: "product=\"279\""}
     - {name: "exclude", description: "A single or a list of attribute availability ids to exclude.", example: "exclude=\"456,123\""}
     - {name: "lang", description: "A lang id", example: "lang=\"1\""}
     - {